zavolanlab/zarp/README.md

 programmatic access to the LabKey data table and convert it to the corresponding workflow inputs (`samples.tsv` and `config.yaml`), respectively.
 As such, these scripts largely automate step 3. of the above instructions.
-However, as these scripts were specifically for the needs of our lab, they are likely not portable or, at least, will require considerable modification for other setups (e.g., different LabKey table structure).
+However, as these scripts were written specifically for the needs of our lab, they are likely not directly usable or, at least, will require considerable modification for other setups (e.g., different LabKey table structure).
+Nevertheless, they can serve as an example for interfacing between LabKey and your workflow.

 > **NOTE:** All of the below steps assume that your current working directory
 > is the repository's root directory.